biotope/biotope-element/docs/migration.md

 ### Automatic types

-TLDR: no more converting strings to js types - just add a `type` property to each attribute (manual converters still work).
+TLDR: no more converting strings to JavaScript types - just add a `type` property to each attribute (manual converters still work).

 v3 code:
 ```javascript